ameermuhammed7777/George-Detection-with-Convolutional-Neural-Networks-CNN-/README.md

 3)RESULT:

-Achieved a test accuracy of over 80% in detecting Georg.(because,here i split the dataset into a  new one,contain less url than the orginal to make the prediction more speedly,you can use this same code for orginal dataset)
+Achieved a test accuracy of over 80% in detecting Georg.(because,here i split the dataset into a  new one,contain less url than the original to make the prediction more speedly,you can use this same code for original dataset)

 Generates classification reports for evaluating the model's performance.